judka-uriel/uriel-book/uriel_en.md

 more than 600 thousand Jews <!-- totally 3 million -->
 who came out of Egypt.

-The trunk — the judges, kings, prophets, and all the characters of the TaNaKh.
+The trunk — the judges, kings, and all the characters of the TaNaKh.

 <!-- In the Babylonian exile the tree lost 10 roots. -->